Last updated: July 17th, 2023

 In fact, it’s one of the most popular folding bike brands on the planet.

-After test-riding Dahons several competitors, and researching their entire line, here’s what I’ve learned about this prominent manufacturer.
+After test-riding a few Dahons and several competitors, and researching their entire line, here’s what I’ve learned about this prominent manufacturer.

 Here’s whether Dahon bikes are good